 Much of this stems from a real truth about us: we have excellent long term memory.
 Highly detailed, intense abilities to recall minute details.
 I’ve looked at pictures on CinemaTour of theaters from my past, I can describe tiny little details of the locations from my childhood.
 I can tell you what was where.
 Looking at the photos of Houston, I’m acutely aware of every change.

 And even if we can’t use memories, we can form a picture that’s inaccurate but vivid just from absorbing data.
 I’ve been to Victoria, TX once and Port Lavaca, TX twice, but from reading page after page of the Victoria Advocate, I can form a complex picture of it in the 1980s.
 It’s inaccurate but it feels like a real place to me.

 Why is this?
 I think it stems from the way our minds work.
 True, we’re rightly knocked on our lack of imagination but we can fill in the gaps using information like nobody’s business.
 We notice details others don’t but that’s not really a superpower.
 And in fact 99% of the ones we notice are completely useless.
 I mean, I know where video stores used to be 20 years after visiting the place I grew up.
 That’s pointless.

 But the mindscape is real.
 What purpose does it serve for me?
 Abed gets it most accurately.
 It’s a shield.
 I was stressed on Tuesday after some of the worst weather and a set of stressors.
-I first tapped into this place in 1997-98 after, well read that entry.
-I raced there after Lauren died.
+I first tapped into this place in 1997-98 after, well, read my book I raced there after Lauren died.
 It’s a comforting thing to escape into your mind.